Diane Markowicz Memorial Lecture on Gender and Human Rights

 Roya Hakakian, 2017 HBI Scholar-in-Residence, is a widely published author, poet, journalist and documentary filmmaker.
 Today Hakakian is outspoken on current issues in the Middle East, most recently commenting on the uprisings in Iran and the actions of Iranian feminist women.

 Karima Bennoune is a Professor of International Law at the University of California — Davis, School of Law.
 She is the author of "Your Fatwa Does Not Apply Here: Untold Stories from the Fight Against Muslim Fundamentalism" and is the United Nations’ Special Rapporteur in the field of cultural rights.

-Fareda Banda is a Professor of Law at the School of Oriental and African Studies, University of London and a Global Professor of Law at NYU.
-She is the author of “Women, Law and Human Rights: An African Perspective,” the definitive text on this issue.
+Fareda Banda is a law professor at the School of Oriental and African Studies, University of London and a Global Professor of Law at NYU.
+She is the author of "Women, Law and Human Rights: An African Perspective," the definitive text on this issue.
 She has consulted to the United Nations on laws that discriminate against women.
 Her academic work focuses on the human rights of women in multiple international settings.

 Anat Hoffman is the chairwoman of Women of the Wall and the executive director of the Israel Religious Action Center, the legal and advocacy arm of the Reform Movement in Israel.
 She has brought a series of successful legal challenges to sex segregation in public life in Israel.